-At first, a list of suitable areas is proposed by the Implementer (SOGIN S.p.A.) taking into account the criteria established by the Competent Regulatory Authority and IAEA and subsequently validated by the Competent Regulatory Authority itself (ISPRA).
+At first, a list of suitable areas is proposed by the Implementer (SOGIN S.p.A.) taking into account the criteria established by the Competent Regulatory Authority (ISIN) and IAEA and subsequently validated by ISIN itself.

 After this preliminary selection (9 months), a period for a public consultation is foreseen.
-A public debate will be organized by SOGIN in this period through a seminar in which all central and local interested administrations and other stakeholders will be invited.
+After the publication of the list of suitable areas, a public debate will be organized by SOGIN through a seminar in which all central and local interested administrations and other stakeholders will be invited.

 Once the Chart of potential suitable sites will be approved by the Competent Regulatory Authority, SOGIN will invite the involved Regions to declare their potential interest within 60 days.
-Once one (or more) Region shows interest, SOGIN performs its extensive investigations on the site (15 months) and submits a request for authorization to the Competent Regulatory Authority, which expresses its judgement within 6 months.
+Once one (or more) Region shows interest, SOGIN performs its extensive investigations on the sites (15 months) and submits a request for authorization to the Competent Regulatory Authority, which expresses its judgement within 6 months.
 A one step licence is envisaged (i.e. the authorization is given for construction and operation).
 For closure, a specific licensing procedure is defined.